Apart from your sending domain used to send your emails, a link subdomain is also set up for your license.

 They will not be shown in the redirection page, even if your subdomain is not secured, as you can see in the following example:

-That certificate verifies that a domain belongs to an organisation or company.
+The HTTPS protocol requires setting up an SSL certificate.
+This certificate verifies that a domain belongs to an organization or company.

-Your subdomain is usually based on your sending domain.
-Your sending domain, even when it's delegated to Actito, is usually your company's name.
-This form of joint guardianship also applies to the subdomain, which means that setting up a SSL certificate involves both Actito and your company.
+Your link subdomain is usually based on your sending domain, which is usually in your company's name but delegated to Actito.
+This form of joint guardianship means that there are 2 options to set up the SSL certificate on your domain.

-To set up HTTPS for your license the following process should be followed:
+To manage your own certificate, the following process should be followed:

 1. Generating a CSR